ktneely/ir-scripts/README.md

 ir-scripts
 ==========

-Random scripts for log mining, intel gathering, network querying, and other incident response-ish activities
+Random scripts for log mining, intel gathering, network querying, and other incident response-ish activities.
+Unless otherwise indicated, all files in this project are governed by the GPLv3 license.
+For reference, you should have received a LICENSE file when cloning this repository.

 ioc-intel.sh
 ------------